 Every student participating in the CSI program will participate in an Introduction to an Honors University (IHU) course to learn about the resources and requirements of attending an Honors University.
-This course will be attached to MATH, ENGL, AFST, or FYS depending on the student’s schedule and will add one additional credit, making one of these courses worth 4 credits.
+This course will be attached to MATH or ENGL depending on the student’s schedule and will add one additional credit, making one of these courses worth 4 credits.

-All courses offered during CSI are limited to 25 students, ensuring that each student will have a friendly, supporting environment where they feel comfortable asking questions, exploring ideas, and challenging perceptions of college life and coursework.
+All courses offered during CSI are limited to 25-40 students, ensuring that each student will have a friendly, supportive environment where they feel comfortable asking questions, exploring ideas, and challenging perceptions of college life and coursework.
 Best of all – each student will receive on-on-one time with the professors who are carefully chosen because of their abilities to work with new students.

 Course List and Information